ws-garcia/VBA-CSV-interface/docs/examples/exportation-examples.md

 ## Export to a CSV file without special syntax

-The [EXAMPLE2] shows how you can export all the data in VBA array to a CSV file without check the RFC-4180 standard’s rules.
+The [EXAMPLE2] shows how you can export all the data in VBA array to a CSV file without check the RFC-4180 specs rules.
 Be careful, use this only if the array doesn't hold especial chars (vbCrLf [vbCr, vbLf], comma [semicolon], double quotes[apostrophe]) in neither of its fields.
 The output CSV file has neither field needing to be escaped.

 See also
 :[QuotationMode](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/quotationmode.html), [EscapeType](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/escapetype.html).